-At Mount Regis Center, we offer an intensive, evidence based approach to morphine use disorder treatment.
+At Mount Regis Center, we offer an intensive, evidence-based approach to morphine abuse and addiction treatment.
 We offer a variety of therapeutic interventions that help our clients build a strong foundation for long-term recovery.

 Learn more about morphine addiction treatment at Mount Regis Center in Salem, VA

 Morphine, also known as MS-Contin or Roxanol is an especially potent opiate-based narcotic painkiller that directly acts upon the central nervous system of the brain to produce its intense pain relieving effects.
 Available only by prescription, morphine comes in many forms – oral solutions, tablets (both immediate and time-release), suppositories, and via IV or IM injections.
 When used properly, morphine can provide much-needed pain relief to individuals who are struggling with chronic pain.
 However, the pain relief provided by morphine can also create feelings of euphoria for the user.
 These feelings can make certain individuals opt to continue using morphine long after their symptoms have abated in order to numb emotional pain or stress.

 Morphine is considered a potentially addictive narcotic that can cause psychological and physiological dependence as well as tolerance.
 This may mean that an individual will begin to fixate on the drug to the exclusion of all other activities of daily living.
 They may become preoccupied with obtaining, using, and recovering from the effects of morphine addiction.
 Very close to morphine addiction is heroin addiction as the drugs both bind to the opioid receptors in the brain and central nervous system leading to the subjective euphoria and well-being that abusers of morphine crave.